r151809/EVESP/README.md

 Security:
 SW cannot enable relay drivers unless RCM is happy and CP is connected to some load.
 So the design should be safe in case of forced disconnect and any ground leakage.

-Manufacturing of the first PCB patch will be done by Itead.cc.
+Manufacturing of the first PCB patch was done by Itead.cc with files in EVESP.zip.

 ## Copying
 Feel free to copy anything I have added to this project.
 If it is not too much to ask, please let me know what you are doing (it's not mandatory) :).
 Also any bug's would be nice to know.